Margaret Dick: Education

 Dick was educated at Kew State School, Mont Albert Central School (the leading central school in Melbourne at the time) and Melbourne Girls' High School.
 Her parents made financial sacrifices so that she and her siblings could attend the best schools.
 She graduated from the University of Melbourne in 1941 with a Bachelor of Science in Microbiology, Dietetics, and Biochemistry.
-While working at Kraft, she developed and introduced new microbiological methods into Australia for measuring a range of B group vitamins and amino acids.
-This research led to her completion of a Master of Science in 1955.
-Her Master of Science degree was also awarded from the University of Melbourne.
+Upon graduating with a bachelor's degree, she found work in a medical microbiology laboratory in Adelaide, working under the supervision of several physicians.

 Career

-Upon graduating with a bachelor's degree, she found work in a medical microbiology laboratory in Adelaide, working under the supervision of several physicians.
 Shortly after, Dick returned to Melbourne where she won a role with the Kraft Walker Cheese Company (later Kraft Foods) as assistant to the senior microbiologist.

+While working at Kraft, she developed and introduced new microbiological methods into Australia for measuring a range of B group vitamins and amino acids.
+This research led to her completion of her Master of Science degree in 1955, which was awarded by the University of Melbourne.

-She began working for Kraft Foods in 1942 and continued to work for them for 40 years.
+She began working for Kraft Foods in 1942 and continued her work for them for 40 years.
 By 1949, she earned the title of Senior Microbiologist and eventually she would become the Chief Microbiologist for the entire company.
 She set the microbiology standards for all of the company's products and became an authority on bacteriophage interaction with cheese starters and the occurrence of Staphylococci in dairy products.
-She outlined and employed the protocols (from a microbiological perspective) for food product monitoring and equipment/employee surveillance that eventually became HACCP (Hazard Analysis by Critical Control Points) standards.
+She outlined and employed the protocols (from a microbiological perspective) for food product monitoring and equipment and employee surveillance that eventually became HACCP (Hazard Analysis by Critical Control Points) standards.
 She also assisted in the determination of a more effective methodology to test for penicillin in cow's milk.
-Her last few months of work before retirement, she committed to help set up a microbiology laboratory in Tanzania.
-She was an internationally revered expert in the field.
+Her last few months of work before retirement, she helped set up a microbiology laboratory in Tanzania.
+According to Allen, she was an internationally revered expert in the field.

-Committees

 Dick served on a number of committees including: